jackgray/narc_arch/docs/source/database.rst

 By using MinIO as a single storage entity, data backups can be orchestrated from a single source.
-Different data targets can have their own backup policy, so relatively light document databases can be replicated accross multiple cloud services for very little cost.
+Different data targets can have their own backup policy, so relatively light document databases can be replicated across multiple cloud services for very little cost.